jonmumm/actor-kit/README.md

 ## 🛠️ Usage

-Here's a basic example of how to use Actor Kit to create a todo list application with Next.js, fetching data server-side:
+Here's a comprehensive example of how to use Actor Kit to create a todo list application with Next.js, fetching data server-side:

 ### 1. Define your state machine